 1. Make it easy to find the list.

-Put it on a table in plain sight or give it to your organizer.
-Refer to it often and remind people where it is
+Put it on a table in plain sight or give it to your co-organizer.
+(If you don’t have a co-organizer, get one.)
+Refer to the list often and remind people where it is.

 2. Give performers a heads-up.